* Flaherty was named Conservative finance minister in 2006

 "In my time as finance minister, I am proud of the work I have done to help manage the deepest economic challenge to face Canada since the depression of the 1930s and ensure Canada emerged stronger and as a recognized economic leader on the international stage," Flaherty said in a written statement announcing his resignation.

-As finance minister, he introduced broad tax cuts early in his term, priming the economic pump just before the start of the global credit crisis.
+He introduced broad tax cuts early in his term, priming the economic pump just before the start of the global credit crisis.

 As the crisis deepened, he shrugged off his conservative instincts and introduced massive government stimulus measures to soften the blow on the economy, pushing the federal budget into deficit for the first time in 11 years and winning praise for helping the country bounce back from recession quickly.